ILIAD-ocean-twin/data_access_api/README.md

 * data and services discovery: allows to browse and filter resources useful for the twin or being its products and navigate to access services; it is usually realised by the interfaces allowing for metadata browsing, that is realised by the catalogue services (T4.1 and T4.3).
 To ensure harmonised twin use, it is important to align metadata on the catalogue and access levels.
 * data access: twin data embraces source data from project sensors, 3rd party data exposed by intermediary hubs and data generated from models,
 * services access: access to applications executing Twin models like forecasts and simulations, but also analytical tools generating compositions of the data; in the project it is covered by the WP5.
 Alignment with DTO API concerns input and output metadata alignment and potentially mechanism that generated data can be exposed via DTO data access APIs.
 * geospatial user feedback (GUF): allows users to report not only generic comments and ratings about a specific dataset, but it allows them to document several aspects related to the purpose of that feedback, to share publications connected with that data or describe specific usages.
 In this last case, users can also provide documentation of their usage of the target resource(s) as well as report issues or share specific codes or execution sentences.
 All this information can be referred to a whole dataset/product or to a specific geographical area that can be also documented.
-GUF standard documentation and schemas have been updated to version 2 (https://github.com/opengeospatial/Geospatial-User-Feedback/tree/main), which extends GUF 1.0 to allow storing reproducible usage.
+GUF standard documentation and schemas have been updated to [version 2](https://github.com/opengeospatial/Geospatial-User-Feedback/tree/main), which extends GUF 1.0 to allow storing reproducible usage.
 Moreover, an OPEN OGC API based on OGC API records and its implementation in the NiMMbus system (nimmbus.cat) as well as a new standard for GUF JSON codification are being developed.

 This repository focuses on the data access APIs that is not covered by other tasks but shall be semantically integrated with these.
 At the same time, data models and querying shall be adoptable to the various protocols like event streaming and catalogs.